ticketfi-sol/solana-programs/README.md

 ## 📋 Overview

-TicketFI is a transparent, provably-fair raffle protocol on Solana.
-Users buy tickets for on-chain raffle rooms, winners are selected using **Switchboard VRF** (Verifiable Random Function), and a portion of every room's fees automatically funds a **TICKETFI token buyback**, creating sustainable tokenomics.
+TicketFi is a transparent, provably-fair raffle protocol on Solana.
+Users buy tickets for on-chain raffle rooms, winners are selected using **Switchboard VRF** (Verifiable Random Function), and a portion of every room's fees automatically funds a **TicketFi token buyback**, creating sustainable tokenomics.

 ### Core Features